 2. Test-Optional Policies Differ from College to College

-- Some test-optional schools require test scores for out-of-state or international students, or for students pursuing certain majors.
+- Some colleges require test scores for out-of-state or international students, or for students pursuing certain majors.

 - Some test-optional schools may determine your test-optional eligibility using an index calculated from your GPA, test scores, and class rank.

-- Some test-optional schools will still expect you to submit test scores for placement in the freshman class or ask you to take a placement exam.
+- Some schools may ask you to submit test scores for placement in the freshman class or to take a placement exam.

-- Some test-optional schools may ask for additional materials in lieu of test scores, such as samples of your academic work, scientific research, or additional recommendation letters.
+- Some may ask for additional materials instead of test scores, such as samples of your academic work, scientific research, or additional recommendation letters.

 3. Other Parts of Your Application Will Be Closely Scrutinized

 Colleges want as much information about you as possible.
-So if you withhold your test scores, the other parts of your application -- your grades, essays, extracurricular activities, and achievements -- must be strong enough to make the college want to admit you.
+So without test scores, it’s likely that other parts of your application -- your grades and grade trends, essays, extracurricular activities, and achievements -- must be strong enough to make the college want to admit you.

 4. Test Scores Might Be Required for Merit Scholarships

 Many test-optional colleges look at test scores when awarding merit scholarships, so not submitting them might put you at a disadvantage.
-Be sure to confirm all scholarship requirements with the college.
+Be sure to confirm all scholarship requirements before applying.

 How to Find Out Which Colleges Are Test-Optional

-Go to FairTest for a list of more than 1,000 accredited colleges and universities that do not use ACT/SAT scores to admit substantial numbers of students into their bachelor's degree programs.
-(Source: FairTest) You'll see a number of well-known and selective colleges and universities on this list, such as Bates, Bowdoin, Wake Forest, Wesleyan, Bucknell, George Mason, and Mount Holyoke.
+Go to FairTest for an up-to-date list of accredited colleges and universities that do not use or de-emphasize ACT/SAT scores in their college admissions process.
+You'll see a number of well-known and selective colleges and universities on this list, such as Bates, Bowdoin, Wake Forest, Wesleyan, Bucknell, University of Chicago, and Mount Holyoke.
 In fact, entire university systems have gone test-optional, such as the California State University and University of Texas systems.

 Find out whether a college is test optional by looking up its College Profile with College Match.
 Each Profile provides detailed information about admission requirements, including whether test scores are required.